Las Vegas sports travel guide

 Indeed, Vegas is a terrific place to visit whether you’re there to see live games, to just sit back and bet on sports, to root on your teams in a communal environment or to form a combination of the three.

 In this guide we’ll give our best tips for sports fans planning to travel to Las Vegas, and explore how a visiting fan can mix in as much of what the city offers into a sports travel vacation unlike any other.

 Click placemark in index to find on map | View Las Vegas sports travel guide in a larger map

 Despite the vastness of the Strip and the ever-growing reach of the metropolitan area at large, the live sports scene is concentrated into two areas.

 Perhaps the most lively intersection in town, in terms of things happening around it, is near the southern end of the Strip where Las Vegas Boulevard meets Tropicana Avenue.
 Just west of it, behind the New York New York casino, is where T-Mobile Arena stands.
 Another half-mile south along Interstate 15 is Allegiant Stadium, the home of the Raiders.

 T-Mobile Arena is also home to the Pac-12’s annual men’s college basketball tournament and frequently hosts mixed-martial events for the UFC.
-Allegiant Stadium also serves as home to the UNLV Rebels football team and the annual Las Vegas Bowl, which has gained a higher stature in the college football bowl structure with its move to a more modern facility.
+Allegiant Stadium also serves as home to the UNLV Rebels football team, the Pac-12 football championship game and the annual Las Vegas Bowl, which has gained a higher stature in the college football bowl structure with its move to a more modern facility.